-- BEST OVERALL: Jealous Devil All Natural Hardwood Lump Charcoal
+- BEST OVERALL: Jealous Devil Chunx Lump Charcoal

-- BEST LUMP: Rockwood All-Natural Hardwood Lump Charcoal
+- BEST LUMP: Rockwood Premium All-Natural Lump Charcoal

-- BEST FOR CERAMIC GRILLS: Kamado Joe KJ-CHAR Big Block Lump XL Charcoal
+- BEST FOR CERAMIC GRILLS: Kamado Joe Big Block XL Lump Charcoal

 Types of Charcoal

-Charcoal can come in many different types, including briquettes, instant charcoal briquettes, hardwood lump charcoal, flavored briquettes, Binchotan, and Thai charcoal.
+Charcoal comes in different forms, including briquettes, instant charcoal briquettes, hardwood lump charcoal, flavored briquettes, binchotan, and Thai charcoal.

 Instant Charcoal Briquettes

-Instant charcoal briquettes are essentially the exact same product as regular charcoal briquettes except for one big difference: Instant charcoal briquettes come saturated in lighter fluid or other petroleum-based accelerants that make them much easier to light.
-With these products, the idea is that the accelerants will burn off quickly, but unfortunately, they can produce an oily taste on food if a briquette is not fully lit when grilling begins.
+Instant charcoal briquettes are essentially standard briquettes that have been saturated in lighter fluid or other petroleum-based accelerants that make them much easier to light.
+The accelerant is supposed to burn off quickly, but unfortunately it can give food an unpleasant, oily taste if briquettes are not fully lit when grilling begins.

 Hardwood Lump Charcoal

-The second of the two main types of charcoal, hardwood lump charcoal, burns hotter than charcoal briquettes, but cannot burn as long and tends to cost more.
-The reason for these differences is that lump charcoal manufacturing uses a different process.
-Wood is burned without oxygen until all the moisture and gases are gone, leaving pure carbon that retains the same form as the wood that it used to be.
-This process is free of binders or petroleum-based accelerants, making it a far healthier option than charcoal briquettes and a favorite of grill cooks looking for a smoky, grilled taste.
+The second of the two main types of charcoal, hardwood lump charcoal, burns hotter than charcoal briquettes but cannot burn as long and tends to cost more.
+These differences are all a result of the manufacturing process: Wood is burned with very little oxygen until all moisture and gasses are gone, leaving pure carbon that’s very similar to the original wood in appearance.
+Free of binders and petroleum-based accelerants, hardwood lump charcoal is a healthier option than charcoal briquettes and a favorite of grill cooks aiming for a smoky grilled taste.

 Binchotan is a type of lump charcoal that originated in Japan, though it’s now popular across the United States.
-This type of charcoal is traditionally produced using ubamegashi oak in southwest Japan and burns very clean, very hot, and for a long time, making it one of the best options for grilling.
-However, all these great features come at a price, one much higher than for other types of charcoal, with a single piece of Binchotan costing several dollars.
-This is because most Binchotan imported to America comes from endangered mangroves in Malaysia.
+Traditionally produced using ubamegashi oak, it burns very clean, very hot, and for a long time, making it an excellent option for grilling.
+All these great features come at a price much higher than that of other types of charcoal, with a single piece of binchotan costing several dollars.
+This is because most binchotan imported to the United States comes from endangered mangroves in Malaysia.

-Thai charcoal is a relatively recent addition to the grilling world.
-It was created by the well-known chef Andy Ricker, who used sustainable orchard-grown rambutan fruitwood to produce this charcoal.
-The result is lump charcoal similar to the binchotan in heat and burn times, but at a fraction of the cost, though it can be difficult to light.
-Despite the benefits of Thai charcoal, buyers might have trouble finding the product because it is not currently popular with average Americans who grill food.
+Thai charcoal is a relatively recent addition to the grilling world and so may be a bit hard to find.
+Created by celebrity chef Andy Ricker, it uses sustainable orchard-grown rambutan fruitwood.
+The result is lump charcoal similar to the binchotan in heat and burn time at a fraction of the cost.
+However, it can be a bit difficult to light.

 Features to Look for in the Best Charcoal

-Before choosing charcoal for your outdoor grilling needs, take a few minutes to educate yourself on the most important shopping considerations to keep in mind.
+Before choosing charcoal for outdoor grilling, take a few minutes to educate yourself on the most important shopping considerations to keep in mind.